torahappy/Prophyan/happy/matagaki.eng.2023.md

 Walkthrough: <https://youtu.be/x1tEht5C5ok>
 URL: <https://aidatorajiro.github.io/spec/>

-After entering university, I was inspired by using Google Maps to find my way to school, and I thought it would be interesting to have a Google Map that imagined roads and buildings on the moon.
+Inspired from the experience of using Google Map to find my way to school shortly after entering the university, I made a Google Map-like website that imagines roads and buildings on the moon.

 I used AI to "forcibly" extract data such as road surfaces and buildings from photos of the moon.
-These kind of "forcibleness" may be one of the main themes in my work.

-I made it on NASA Space Apps Challenge Hackathon.
 Imaginary moon buildings and roads are shown in the app, by making an aerial photograph recognition AI to recognize the surface image of moon as the image of Earth city.
-The AI is programmed only to calculate which part of the image is "likely" to be building or roads, therefore even if you put the moon image on it, it will absolutely tell you its own opinion anyway.
-Using that data, I made an aerial map of moon like Google map.
+The AI is programmed only to calculate which part of the image is "likely" to be building or roads, therefore even if you put the moon image on it, it will tell you its own opinion anyway.
+Using that data, I made a Google Map-like application in which you can find shortest path from one place to another.
 For buildings, autogenerated names based on coordinates are assigned.

+This work is made during NASA Space Apps Challenge Hackathon.

 <div class="split"></div>